mconlon17/vivo-pump/uf_examples/person/README.md

     UFCurrentEntity
 1. Subsequent filters apply to all people, not just those in the current source.
 This ensures that if people change their privacy flags, or end up on an improved exception list, they are removed or added to VIVO as needed.
+1. Final filters handle people excluded from editing, setting all their values to blank.
+This insures that these people are not edited by the pump.
+We leave them in the person_update_data so that data managers can see them and apply manual edits to these records if needed.